SaddlebackCollegeRobotics/science_2023_24/README.md

 AND Adafruit Unified Sensor~

 FOR MOISTURE SENSOR: Impossible to detect % of moisture with this sensor, read the comments for an interpretation of values

+FOR MOTOR CONTROLLER:
+You can change the step size and the speed but I think the one I have right now is pretty good